Burimamide

 Burimamide is an antagonist at the H2 and H3 histamine receptors.
-It is largely inactive as an H2 antagonist at physiological pH, but its H3 affinity is 100x higher.
+At physiological pH, it is largely inactive as an H2 antagonist, but its H3 affinity is 100x higher.
 It is a thiourea derivative.

 Burimamide was first developed by scientists at Smith, Kline & French (SK&F; now GlaxoSmithKline) in their intent to develop a histamine antagonist for the treatment of peptic ulcers.
 The discovery of burimamide ultimately led to the development of cimetidine (Tagamet).